-3. Member States shall ensure that information and documentation regarding the health effects of lead, the significance of the lead in the air and biological test limit values, and the technical preventive measures and hygiene requirements prepared specifically at national and/or Community level, are made available to workers exposed to a risk of absorption of lead at work.
-4. Member States shall ensure that information and documentation regarding the health effects of lead, the significance of the lead in air and biological limit values, and the technical preventive measures and hygiene requirements prepared specifically at the national and/or community levels, are made available to workers exposed to a risk of absorption of lead at work.
-4. has become Article 17(3)
+- 3. The individual shall be informed regularly of the results of the biological measurements carried out upon him under the surveillance of the appointed doctor, and of the interpretation placed on these results. - 4.
+Member States shall ensure that information and documentation regarding the health effects of lead, the significance of the lead in air and biological limit values, and the technical preventive measures and hygiene requirements prepared specifically at the national and/or community levels, are made available to workers exposed to a risk of absorption of lead at work.

+- 3. Member States shall ensure that the necessary information and documentation regarding the health effects of lead, the significance of the lead in the air and the test limit values, the biological limit values and the technical preventive measures and hygiene requirements prepared at national and/or Community level, are supplied to workers exposed to the risk of absorption of lead at work. - 4.
+The individual shall be informed regularly of the results of the biological measurements carried out upon him under the surveillance of the appointed doctor, and of the interpretation placed on these results.